zihuahu/ccr-examples/slurm/2_ApplicationSpecific/python/README.md

-# MATLAB on the CCR Clusters
+# Python on the CCR Clusters

-This directory includes examples of serial, multithreaded, and GPU  MATLAB jobs.
+This directory includes examples of serial, multithreaded, and GPU  Python jobs.
 (CCR Staff: Need more info here)

 ## Placeholders: